-- But, in fact, the usefulness of these inventions was not unrelated to scale. - Consider the cluster of inventions around the automobile, for example: - Henry Ford's new automobile factory was the largest production facility in the world. - ▶ 3,000 parts needed to be combined through 7,882 tasks. - Given so many unique tasks, in order to take advantage of the full benefits of the division of labor, the new assembly line required 14,000 employees. - The output totaled 300,000 automobiles a year, requiring a large consumer base to recoup costs. - Thus, it is possible that, in general equilibrium, it wouldn't have been worthwhile to invent the inventions characteristic of America's second industrial revolution without both plentiful labor supply and consumers.
+- But, in fact, the usefulness of these inventions was not unrelated to scale. - Consider the cluster of inventions around the automobile, for example: - Henry Ford's new automobile factory was the largest production facility in the world. - 3,000 parts needed to be combined through 7,882 tasks. - Given so many unique tasks, in order to take advantage of the full benefits of the division of labor, the new assembly line required 14,000 employees. - Thus, it is possible that, in general equilibrium, it wouldn't have been worthwhile to invent the inventions characteristic of America's second industrial revolution without plentiful labor supply.

-- Indeed, (Acemoglu, 2010) shows that in general equilibrium, contrary to Hicks and Habakkuk, plentiful labor supply will encourage invention in the context of any of the canonical macroeconomic models: - "In most models used in the macroeconomics and growth literatures, . . . labor scarcity will discourage rather than induce technological change." - Outside the context of canonical macroeconomic models, there exist other models in which labor scarcity does encourage technological change in general equilibrium: - Chambernowne (1963), Zeira (1998, 2006), and Hellwig and Irmen (2001).
+- Indeed, (Acemoglu, 2010) shows that in general equilibrium, contrary to Hicks and Habakkuk, plentiful labor supply will encourage invention in the context of any of the canonical macroeconomic models: - "In most models used in the macroeconomics and growth literatures, . . . labor scarcity will discourage rather than induce technological change." - Outside the context of canonical macroeconomic models, there exist other models in which labor scarcity does encourage technological change in general equilibrium: - Chambernowne (1963), Zeira (1998, 2006), and Hellwig and Irmen (2001). - Acemoglu: "Although technology tends to be strongly labor complementary (rather than labor saving) in many commonly used models, this does not imply that it is so in reality.
+Whether labor scarcity and high wages may induce innovation and technology adoption in practice is thus an open empirical question. . ."